Governor Dunston: Reception

 Critics praised the return of Matthew Broderick's Cooter Burger as a welcomed callback to the show's second season.

 "Governor Dunston" was watched by 3.40 million viewers and earned a 1.3 rating/4 share in the 18–49 demographic.
 This means that it was seen by 1.3 percent of all 18- to 49-year-olds, and 4 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 This was a decrease from the season seven premiere "The Beginning of the End" (3.46 million).
 In its original Australian television broadcast on September 16, 2013 the episode was watched by 63,000 viewers via the Seven Network.

 Critical response to "Governor Dunston" has been positive.
 Pilot Viruet of The A.V.
 Club gave the episode an "A−" and praised the satirical politics of the episode and the performances of guest stars Catherine O’Hara, Bryan Cranston, and Matthew Broderick.
 TV.com writer Julia Bergen gave the episode a strong review, stating that her "hopes for the rest of the season are pretty high" and "Based on 'Governor Dunston', I think it's safe to say that instead of taking it easy, the writers are trying to fit in all of the storylines that are too good not to get made."
 Amy Amatangelo of Paste magazine gave the episode a 7.0 out of 10 and praised the allusions to the 2012 Presidential election, but criticized a lack of clever humor, commenting "As much as I’m enjoying this take-no-prisoners march towards the series finale, I delight in the show the most when its comedy is smart and quick.
 I would have appreciated the Governor Dunston shenanigans more if he hadn’t been a total buffoon."

 Cultural references

 The storyline of vice presidential candidate Governor Dunston and his striking resemblance to sketch comedy star Tracy Jordan alludes to Tina Fey's impersonations of vice presidential candidate Governor Sarah Palin on Saturday Night Live during the 2008 presidential elections.
 The fictional disqualification of vice presidential candidate Paul Ryan in "Governor Dunston" due to having been born in Kenya makes allusion to popular "Birther" theories.
-These theories alleged that President Barack Obama was Kenyan by birth and therefore ineligible for the Presidency.
+These theories falsely alleged that President Barack Obama was Kenyan by birth and therefore ineligible for the Presidency.